What does a Education Director do?

 - Bachelor's degree in Education, Educational Leadership, or a related field; Master's degree preferred.

-- Minimum of 5 years of experience in an educational leadership role, with at least 3 years in a managerial position.
+- Proven experience in an educational leadership role, preferably in a similar organizational setting.

-- Strong knowledge of educational standards, policies, and regulations.
+- Strong knowledge of educational standards, curriculum development, and assessment practices.

 - Excellent leadership, communication, and interpersonal skills.